choefele/AlexaSkillsKit/README.md

 ### Stand-Alone Server

 Invocation of a `RequestHandler` as part of a Swift server is done via Amazon's HTTPS API where the Alexa service calls your server with a POST request.
-In the following code, Kitura is used as a web framework but any other web framework would work equally well.
+In the following code, Kitura is used as a web framework but any other web framework would work equally well:

 ```
 import Foundation